-- receive their sex education in the wider context of relationships; - are prepared for the opportunities, responsibilities and experiences of life; - develop positive attitudes to sexuality.
+- receive their sex education in the wider context of relationships; - are prepared for the opportunities, responsibilities and experiences of life; - develop positive attitudes to sexuality; - know how to access appropriate support.

 RSE is taught across all year groups as part of timetabled PSHE lessons for one hour each fortnight.
 The school nursing service and other visiting specialists act as advisors and also contribute to lessons.
 Content is also delivered as part of the Science and Computer Science curriculum.